Azure/fleet/docs/troubleshooting/README.md

  - `ClusterResourceBinding`
  - `Work`

-please read the API reference for more details about each object https://github.com/Azure/fleet/blob/main/docs/api-references.md
+Please read the API reference for more details about each object https://github.com/Azure/fleet/blob/main/docs/api-references.md.

-### How can I debug when my CRP status is ClusterResourcePlacementScheduled condition status is set to "False"?
+### How can I debug when my CRP status is ClusterResourcePlacementScheduled condition status is set to "false"?

 #### Common scenarios: